npetrangelo/project-ideas/FaaS.md

 # Fediverse as a Service
 The vision for Fediverse as a Service is a decentralized and distributed Platform as a Service, Fediverse style.
 The objective is to make expensive centralized corporate cloud providers like AWS obsolete.
+Everyone *wants* to like serverless these days, but it's costly on AWS.
+Not so on FaaS.

 ### Requirements
 * Resilient: No data should ever just dissapear unless requested.
 Distributed systems excel at this.